muchdogesec/txt2stix/README.md

 * `--tlp_level` (optional): Options are `clear`, `green`, `amber`, `amber_strict`, `red`.
 Default if not passed, is `clear`.
 * `--confidence` (optional): value between 0-100.
 Default if not passed is null.
 * `--labels` (optional): comma seperated list of labels.
 Case-insensitive (will all be converted to lower-case).
 Allowed `a-z`, `0-9`. e.g.`label1,label2` would create 2 labels.
+* `--created` (optional): by default all object `created` times will take the time the script was run.
+If you want to explicitly set these times you can do so using this flag.
+Pass the value in the format `YYYY-MM-DDTHH:MM:SS.sssZ` e.g. `2020-01-01T00:00:00.000Z`
 * `--use_identity` (optional): can pass a full STIX 2.1 identity object (make sure to properly escape).
 Will be validated by the STIX2 library.
 * `--use_extractions` (required): if you only want to use certain extraction types, you can pass their slug found in either `ai/config.yaml`, `lookup/config.yaml` `regex/config.yaml` (e.g. `regex_ipv4_address_only`).
 Default if not passed, no extractions applied.
 	* Important: if using any AI extractions, you must set an OpenAI API key in your `.env` file